Defining and configuring a model#

 };

-Finally, we add the gauge and Yukawa interaction of the axion to the SM Lagrangian as in
+Finally, we add the necessary interaction terms to the Lagrangian as in

 LIntAxion := Block[{mu,nu,rho,sigma,aa,ii},